Goodnight77/Medical_chatbot_with_rlhf/README.md

 # Medical Chatbot with RLHF

-A Streamlit-based medical chatbot that uses LangChain, Groq, and various other technologies to provide medical information and answer health-related questions.
+A Streamlit-based medical chatbot that uses LangChain, Groq, and various other technologies to provide medical information and answer health-related questions./n
 Example 1

 ![Example2](img/2.jpeg)